asdaa0/HWIDGEN-SRC/README.md

 # HWIDGEN Souce Code

-This project provides the source code of the popular HWIDGEN Windows activation "tool" which basically is an AutoHotKey script compiled as .exe binary.
+This project provides the source code of the popular HWIDGEN Windows activation "tool" which basically is an AutoHotKey script compiled into an .exe binary.

 ## Discussion
 A public discussion around the source code can be found [here](https://old.reddit.com/r/Piracy/comments/d654al/contribution_hwidgen_source_code/).

-The official developer provides support for his tool at Nsane (hidden)/[AiOwares forums](https://www.aiowares.com/showthread.php?tid=246) (read-only).
-A public hwidgen mirror can be found [here](https://old.reddit.com/r/sjain_guides/comments/9qyuij/hwidkms38genmk6_download_and_usage_guide/), an unofficial support thread is avbl. over [here](https://www.reddit.com/r/sjain_guides/comments/aviidg/support_thread_2_ask_questions_here/).
+The official developer provides support for his tool at [Nsane forums](https://www.nsaneforums.com/topic/312871-windows-10-digital-license-hwid-generation-without-kms-or-predecessor-installupgrade) (hidden) and [AiOwares forums](https://www.aiowares.com/showthread.php?tid=246) (read-only).

+A public hwidgen mirror to the latest version can be found over [here](https://old.reddit.com/r/sjain_guides/comments/9qyuij/hwidkms38genmk6_download_and_usage_guide/), an unofficial support thread is avbl. over [here](https://www.reddit.com/r/sjain_guides/comments/aviidg/support_thread_2_ask_questions_here/) or at MDL forums.

 ## Contributing
 * Do not abuse GitHub's issue ticket for any basic discussion, otherwise I'm going to close it!
+For common questions use reddit, MDL, nsane or AiOwares
-* Constructive feedback is welcome.
+* Constructive feedback is always welcome.

 ## Credits